peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Return Value:</b>

+ `true
- `true` if this filter allows simple values that are not floating-point numbers; otherwise,  `false` .
+      ` if this filter allows simple values that are not floating-point numbers; therwise, `false ` .

 <a id="TagAllowed_int"></a>
 ### TagAllowed